Logo

 Dentures need to be looked after just like your natural teeth.
 They need to be cleaned regularly to avoid building plaque which can spread to the natural teeth and gum causing cavities and gum disease.

 Dentists recommend to use a soft brush to clean the denture just like you would brush your teeth and with extra care to brush your tongue and the gum line.
-The dentures should be taken out over night and kept in water or a special denture cleaning solution.
+In addition the dentures should be taken out over night and kept in water or a special denture cleaning solution.

 How long the dentures last?